www.locriantica.it

 THE CONTROVERSIES

-And there were a lot of controversies, even violent ones; mostly due to the book of Prof. Casagrandi, who on one hand brought a decisive contribution to let the Italian cultural world know the story of the theft of a so precious treasure, and on the other hand insinuated absurd suspicions regarding the fact that at the time of the discovery and of the theft of the sculpture the director of the excavations in the area of Locri Epizephyrii was Paolo Orsi, who according to Casagrandi had to know of the statue and so (always according to Casagrandi) had to be in some way an accessory in the theft.
+And there were a lot of controversies, even violent ones; mostly due to the book of Prof. Casagrandi, who on one hand brought a decisive contribution to let the Italian cultural world know the story of the theft of a so precious treasure, and on the other hand insinuated absurd suspicions regarding the fact that at the time of the discovery and of the theft of the sculpture the director of the archaeological excavations in the area of Locri Epizephyrii was Paolo Orsi, who according to Casagrandi had to know of the statue and so (always according to Casagrandi) had to be in some way an accessory in the theft.

 Obviously these suspicions were false and groundless and Orsi didn't deserve them for all the good he did for this region.
 Suspicions which probably were made (sadly as it has always been) out of envy and with the will to discredit the Orsi to remove him from his Office in favour of someone else.

-The only effect of these charges was terribly harmful for the story of the Persephon and its aftermaths are still visible nowadays: the opening of a clash between the scholars which were for or against Orsi.
-This clash led to false and groundless assertions such as the one of Prof. Galli who, wanting to defend his friend Paolo Orsi, tried even to assert that the statue was a false.
-In the controversy took a place also the Prof. Paola Zancani Montuoro, at that time in charge of the Tarantin Archaeological Office, who after a long chain of polemical letters, also against the already cited prof. Galli, was able to make his theory prevails above all the others; theory which stated that the statue was from Taranto.
+The only effect of these charges was terribly harmful for the story of the Persephone and its aftermaths are still visible nowadays: the opening of a clash between the scholars which were for or against Orsi.
+This clash led to false and groundless assertions such as the one of Prof. Galli who, attempting to defend his friend Paolo Orsi, tried even to assert that the statue was a false.
+In the controversy took place also Prof. Paola Zancani Montuoro, at that time in charge of the Tarantin Archaeological Office, who after a long chain of polemical letters, also against the already cited prof. Galli, was able to make his theory prevails above all the others; theory which stated that the statue was from Taranto.

 THE TESTIMONY BY GIOVANNI GIOVINAZZO